 Are you planning to visit Taiwan?
 Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Taiwan.

-- You don't need a power plug adapter in Taiwan, when living in Canada.
+- You need a power plug adapter in Taiwan, when living in Malaysia.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 In Taiwan the power plugs and sockets are of type A and B. The standard voltage is 110 V and the standard frequency is 60 Hz.